MSR FreeLite 2 UltraLight Review

 Weight and Packed Size

 Because the FreeLite is not completely freestanding, it can be slightly tricky to set up, but find it easier to set up than the Fly Creek.
-We find the best way to set up this tent is to stake out the four corners first to a perfect square, then you don't have to worry about the single pole at the back being supported.
+We find the best way to set up this tent is to stake out the four corners first to a perfect square; then you don't have to worry if the single pole at the back is supported.
 As we mentioned in the comfort section, you have to be careful when tensioning the doors of this tent as it can make the middle pole bow and create less headroom.

 MSR has made a slight sacrifice of durability to make this tent much lighter than the Hubba Hubba.
 It has a thin, 15 Denier weight fly and floor material, versus the Hubba's 20 D. The REI Half Dome 2+ has the heaviest 75 Denier fly material.

-We would bring the FreeLite 2 along on all our twp-person backpacking adventures.
+We would bring the FreeLite 2 along on all our two-person backpacking adventures.

-The FreeLite 2 retails for $440.
-That is $40 more than the Hubba Hubba and we would gladly pay that extra money to shave almost three quarters of a pound.
-However, we think the Double Rainbow is a much better deal for $289; it's a lighter tent.
-We might even spend $10 ($450) more for an even lighter more packable tent that won our Top Pick Award for Lightweight, the NEMO Blaze.
+The FreeLite 2 retails for more more than the Hubba Hubba, and we would gladly pay that extra money to shave almost three-quarters of a pound.
+However, we think the Double Rainbow is a much better deal; it's a lighter tent.
+The NEMO Blaze is an even lighter more packable tent that won our Top Pick Award for Lightweight.

 MSR's FreeLite series is rendering the Hubba series obsolete.
 We like the weight savings of this tent and its attention to detail.
 The difference in durability between the two models is negligible.
 The main difference is that the Hubba Hubba is slightly more comfortable with more headroom all around, and it is completely free standing.
 We think these small sacrifices are worth the weight savings.